 7. RECEIVING COMPLAINTS

-7.1 Complaints may arrive through channels publicised for that purpose or through any other contact details or opportunities the complainant may have.
+7.1 External complaints may arrive through channels publicised for that purpose or through any other contact details or opportunities the complainant may have.
 Complaints received by telephone or in person need to be recorded.
 The person who receives a phone or in person complaint should:

 • Write down the facts of the complaint;